 “Well.
 I’m here fer y’all, not him.”

 He reaches out to me, his arm still hooked up to the intravenous drip.
 He looks scary.
 I slide up the bed and hold his hand.
 I know drug addiction is not contagious, but he makes me feel ill.
 I feel so sad.
-He’s my first love.
-I’ve moved past him and he’s five years older than me.
+He was my first love.
+I moved past him and he’s five years older than me.
 I feel an overwhelming urge to call Dr. Kam for advice.
 We just sit there looking at each other.

 “Ya best leave before this becomes a pity party,” he dismisses me.